Home / 0620_w24_qp_41

 (e) B (diffusion)

-Diffusion is caused by gas particles colliding with each other and moving from areas of high concentration to low concentration.
+Diffusion in gases is driven by the random motion and frequent collisions of gas particles.
+These collisions cause particles to spread out from areas of high concentration to low concentration.

 Question 2